Skip to main content

 Module description

-While economic analysis of data to discover causal relations has been a long-standing tradition in economics and finance, the landscape has been altered by recent trends - the emergence of ‘big data’, the ease of gathering data through ‘web-scraping’, use of machine learning for predictive analysis in economic and business contexts.
+While economic analysis of data to discover causal relations has been a long-standing tradition in economics and finance, the landscape has been altered by recent trends - the emergence of ‘big data’, the ease of gathering data through ‘webscraping’, use of machine learning for predictive analysis in economic and business contexts.
 The ability to use open-source programming languages such as R and Python can provide economics graduates with skills that are highly valued in the job market.
-This module will help our graduates to meet that need.

-This module will teach you the basic programming skills in languages - such as R and Python - and show how analysis of big data and machine learning can be useful in the design of economic policy and in the understanding of financial markets.
+In this module you will learn the basic programming skills in languages such as R and Python, and how analysis of big data and machine learning can be useful in the design of economic policy and in the understanding of financial markets.

 • Intro to data science: key issues and concepts; getting started with programming